Édgar Zaracho

 Edgar Catalino Zaracho Zorrilla (born 25 November 1989) is a Paraguayan football defender who plays for Sportivo Ameliano in the Primera División Paraguaya.

 Career

 Zaracho has played for Sport Colombia and Colón de Santa Fe of Argentina.

-On 19 January 2022 of Paraguay's summer transfer window, Zaracho officially completed a transfer to Sportivo Ameliano.
+On 19 January 2022, during the Paraguay's summer transfer window, Zaracho officially completed a transfer to Sportivo Ameliano.
 He joined coach Humberto García, with whom he was at General Díaz.